Dubai Electricity and Water Authority awards contract to build first of its kind project in the Arabian Gulf which will generate 250MW

 "This AED1.437 billion pumped-storage hydroelectric power station project is part of our efforts, initiatives, and plans to achieve the vision of Sheikh Mohammed bin Rashid," said Saeed Mohammed Al Tayer, managing director and CEO of DEWA.

-The hydro-electric power station will use the water in the Hatta Dam, stored in an upper reservoir that will be built in the mountain.For all the latest UAE news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The hydro-electric power station will use the water in the Hatta Dam, stored in an upper reservoir that will be built in the mountain.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.